Week

 - One

-one serving.
-A serving of cheese is roughly the size of a one-inch cube
+serving of cheese is roughly the size of a one-inch

 Meat,